pkrumins/dnode/README.markdown

 and
 [java](https://github.com/aslakhellesoy/dnode-java),
 so you can glue
-together all your backend processes swimmingly.
+together all your backend processes.

 dnode between two node.js processes
 -----------------------------------